 The Hamermans, Esther and Baruch, operated a small import business in Vienna for several years until the Nazi regime became too much of a threat for them and their four daughters, as they were Jewish.
 They fled in 1938 on a ship heading to Trinidad, where they spent the bulk of the war years in a British internment camp.
 In 1944, they managed to immigrate to the U.S., moving to New York City.

 Finally settled, Esther was encouraged by her youngest daughter, artist Helen Breger (1918-2013) and son-in-law to take up painting.
-No long after, they entered two of her works were in a national competition at the Whitney Museum, winning a prize and laughing Esther's professional art career.
+No long after, they entered two of her works into a national competition at the Whitney Museum, winning a prize and launching Esther's professional art career.

 Today, one of Hamerman's paintings of the East River hangs at the Smithsonian American Art Museum.